Art & Parkinson’s

 Early Days

-We were taking part in a Parkinson’s study.
-We went into their office every six months for several years and they would put us through a battery of cognitive and social tests and then interview us about how we were doing.
-Throughout this time, Hal and I were both intent on proving that his Parkinson’s wasn’t going to get us, it wasn’t going to reduce us, cripple us – and so we did our best to put a good spin on things in these interviews.
+We went into their office every six months for several years, and they would put us through a battery of cognitive and social tests.
+At the end, they would ask us how we felt we were doing.
+It was like asking someone how they feel in mile three of their marathon.
+Hal and I were both intent on proving that his Parkinson’s wasn’t going to get us; it wasn’t going to reduce us, cripple us—and so we did our best to put a good spin on things in these interviews.

 And yet it has been an alone/together journey.
 We exist on two different sides of a fissure in the earth along our path.
 Sometimes the crack widens, the land separates, and we can barely see each other.
 But just as often, the plates shift, the earth fills in, and we are together on the same soil again.